 Áine Lawlor qualified as a Primary Teacher in 1969, holds a B.A., H.Dip in Ed., Dip.
 Ed.
 Admin., M.A., Ph.D. and a PG Diploma in Irish Translation.

-After retirement in 2011, Áine continued to be involved in ITE as Advisor and Rapporteur for the Sahlberg Report on ITE in Ireland (2012); member of the Welsh Government Task and Finish Group on Criteria for ITE (2015-2016); member of the Welsh Government ITE Expert Forum (2016-2017); Chair of Mary Immaculate College Research Ethics Committee (2012-2020).
+After retiring in 2011, Áine continued to be involved in ITE.
+She has been an Advisor and Rapporteur for the Sahlberg Report on ITE in Ireland, a member of the Welsh Government Task and Finish Group on Criteria for ITE.
+She has also been a member of the Welsh Government ITE Expert Forum and Chair of Mary Immaculate College Research Ethics Committee.

-As well as membership of a number of committees at national level in Ireland, Áine is currently a Deputy Chair of the ITE Accreditation Board in Wales and Deputy Chair of both the Board of Trustees and the Governing Authority at Mary Immaculate College, Limerick.
+As well as membership of a number of committees at national level in Ireland, Áine is Deputy Chair of both the Board of Trustees and the Governing Authority at Mary Immaculate College, Limerick.
 She also chairs the National Steering Committee for the Centre for School Leadership (Ireland).

-Áine became a member of the EWC Initial Teacher Education Accreditation Board in 2017.
+Áine became a member of the ITE Accreditation Board in 2017.

 Dr Christine Jones (Deputy Chair)

 Following a degree in Welsh in Aberystwyth, Christine Jones completed her PhD on the Welsh dialect of Pembrokeshire in Lampeter.
 She took up a lecturing post in Welsh there in 1988, becoming Head of Department in 2007.
 In 2010 she was appointed Head of the School of Welsh in the University of Wales Trinity Saint David, before moving to the role of Assistant Dean Quality in 2015.
 She became Dean of the Institute of Education and Humanities in UWTSD in 2020 and retired from full-time employment in 2022.